ibm-cloud-docs/event-notifications/en-source.md

 # Event sources
 {: #en-source}

 An event source is a service or application on {{site.data.keyword.Bluemix_notm}} that emits event notifications and publishes them to a topic within the {{site.data.keyword.en_short}} service.
 A source is a registered entity in an {{site.data.keyword.en_short}} service instance.
-A source can be registed to an {{site.data.keyword.en_short}} service instance either as an `IBM managed source` or an `API source`.
+A source can be registered to an {{site.data.keyword.en_short}} service instance either as an `IBM managed source` or an `API source`.
 {: shortdesc}

 A source can publish to multiple topics.
 In other contexts sources are identified as producers or publishers.